acdibble/C950/README.md

 initialize Packages
 initialize Graph

-While not all Packages delivered
 While priority packages remain
     For each Truck of Trucks
         Until Truck is full or no priority packages remain Load Truck with nearest priority

         Deliver priority packages

 While packages available for delivery
     For each Truck of Trucks
         Load package closest to the previously-loaded package's destination
 ```

 2. Describe the programming environment you used to create the Python